• 866-376-2463

 Refrigerator

-RefrigeratorReduce your annual energy bill by as much as $100 by unplugging and properly disposing of your unneeded refrigerators.
-For those in use, keep refrigerator coils clean.
-Old and poorly-sealed door gaskets can also increase electric use.
+RefrigeratorKeep refrigerator coils clean to maximize efficiency.
+Old and poorly-sealed door gaskets can also increase electricity use.
 If you think the door may not be sealing properly, leave a lit flashlight inside; if you see light around the gasket, replace the gasket.

 Clothes Washers & Dryers